How To Shift Your Kids From Stressed To Strength (even if they resist your efforts!)

 For some kids, immune activity triggered by infections can affect the brain, leading to rage, poor sleep, anxiety, or mood instability.
 We can explore this using blood testing.

+Just as there are 5 Nourishment Needs, there are 5 hidden stressors that make it hard for kids to cope.
 This framework helps us figure out where to look and what to do next.

-“But My Kid Could Care Less…”
+“But My Kid Couldn't Care Less…”

 We hear this more often than we'd like!